shalikadulaj/IoT-Mini-Project-1/README.md

 </div>
 The border router publishes sensor data from FIT IoT Lab to the specific topic in AWS IoT core.
-There are rules to control data received to the IoT core.
+There are rules to control data, which receive to the IoT core.

 **Create a thing**